MeProject-Studio/Lokifier/README.md

 Bring Loki log observability to Minecraft

 ## TODO
+- [x] Stream all
+- [x] Basic auth support
-- [ ] Stream all
+- [ ] Other platforms (Velocity, Sponge)
-- [ ] Filtering log records to apply in different streams with different lables
+- [ ] Extensive filtering of log records to apply in different streams with different labels